Healthy Stew Recipes

 This satisfying stew comes together in a snap.
-Mashed chickpeas add body to the broth, and tomato paste adds a savory note without piling on the sodium.
-To simplify the prep, look for chopped fresh onion and shredded carrot or a soup starter mix in the produce section.
+Mashed chickpeas add body to the broth, and tomato paste adds a savory note without piling on the sodium in this healthy recipe for weight loss.

 This load-and-go slow-cooker chicken recipe is perfect for a busy weeknight dinner.
 Serve this Tuscan-inspired dish with crusty bread, a glass of Chianti and a salad.

 With a focus on vegetables, fiber-rich legumes and healthy fats, this slow-cooker stew fits the bill for those following the Mediterranean diet.
 Swap out the chickpeas for white beans for a different twist, or try collards or spinach in place of the kale.
 A drizzle of olive oil to finish pulls together the flavors of this easy vegan crock-pot stew.

 This Three Sisters Stew recipe is easy to make, nutritious and delicious.
 The Three Sisters are corn, beans and squash, which have been planted together for centuries by Native peoples and have spiritual significance for some.
 In New Mexico, it is often said that a healthy environment means a healthy culture, which leads to healthy people, and the way these vegetables grow in the garden exemplifies this notion of interconnectedness.
 The beans climb the cornstalks, the squash leaves shade the soil, limiting weed growth, and the beans fix nitrogen into the soil as well as help stabilize the cornstalks.
 This stew is perfect for a cold winter day, and wonderful as an encore the next day if you have any leftovers.
 This recipe is part of our spotlight, There's a Movement to Revitalize Indigenous Cuisines and Knowledge—Here's Why That Matters.